deltadevsde/prism/doc/src/insert-update-proofs.md

 ## Proof-of-Update

 Let's start with the proof that an update operation was executed correctly, i.e. a proof-of-update.
 Informally speaking, an update means that the operation list (hashchain) for an already existing identifier has been updated by one operation.
 For example, an already existing key could be revoked or a new public key could have been added for the respective identifier.
-In any case, this means that another entry has been added to the hash chain in which the operations are stored.
+In any case, this means that another entry has been added to the hashchain in which the operations are stored.

 > **Note**
 > Obviously, this means that the last hash of the hashchain, which is crucial for the label-value pair in the Merkle tree, also has a new value.